 The Henry XL Plus comes with a dusting brush, upholstery tool, and a crevice tool with an optional flexi extender.
 The latter is long enough to get into hard-to-reach areas, like under the fridge and between car seats, which isn’t always the case with crevice tools.

 As we mentioned earlier, there’s also space to store four tools on the back of the cleaner itself.
 The added convenience of being able to carry these around while cleaning is often underrated and a big perk of the Henry XL Plus.

 Finally, you get one bag included with your purchase.
 It would be nice to get a couple more but they don’t fill up quickly, so it gives you time to order more.

 Henry XL Plus Suction Power and Cleaning Performance

-For an inexpensive vacuum, the Numatic Henry XL Plus provides strong suction power.
+For an inexpensive vacuum, we think the Numatic Henry XL Plus provides strong suction power.
 It’s more than capable of picking up both large debris and fine dust from various surfaces, even when the bag is getting full.

 It’s worth noting that the XL Plus has the same 620w motor as other cleaners in the Henry range.
 Despite the vacuum being plus-size, however, this power is more sufficient for nearly all cleaning tasks.

 In particular, the XL Plus copes well with both the dust and larger debris you get from DIY and home renovations.
 It’s both powerful enough and durable enough to tackle tasks that wouldn’t be suitable for a regular cylinder vacuum cleaner.

 The Henry XL Plus’ cleaning performance on carpets and rugs is good enough for a basic vacuum, but it’s far from the best we’ve reviewed.
 It’ll pick up most debris with relative ease, but you may find you need to do a few extra sweeps for finer dust.